Nicole’s Table, Antigua

-Booking the course online was a smooth process via the website for Nicole’s Table.
-I was responded to promptly and a deposit was taken by bank card.
+Booking the course online is a smooth process via the website for Nicole’s Table.
+The response is prompt and a deposit is taken by bank card.

 There are several cookery courses to choose from.
 Each one starts at 11am and finishes around 3pm …

 - Cooking with rum